metromake/github-collaboration-test/git-basics.md

 1. Install Git if missing command line tools.
 [Instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [tips for basic git config](https://gist.github.com/mattpe/2f26d86ee1ba9088e19a)
 2. Create a local repo by **cloning** (`git clone`) this lecture material from Github: <https://github.com/mattpe/git-intro.git>
-3. Create a remote repository at Bitbucket
+3. Create a remote repository at Github
-4. Change the remote _origin_ to point to your Bitbucket repo (tip: `git remote help`)
+4. Change the remote _origin_ to point to your Github repo (tip: `git remote help`)
   - remove existing _origin_
-  - add new _origin_: url to your Bitbucket repo
+  - add new _origin_: url to your Github repo
-5. Push the files to Bitbucket
+5. Push the files to your Github repo
 6. Create a file `notes.md` in your local repo and record all git commands you have used into that file (check command: `history`)
 7. Add the file to the local git repo
 8. Commit your changes (remember to write a comment)